International Law Studies

 - “Situations”: Shorter analysis and commentary that addresses recent developments in international law or other international law topics of current interest (4,000–6,000 words, including footnotes).
 The title “Situations” is drawn from the original practice-oriented “Situations” that were published by the Naval War College beginning in 1895

 - International law documents of particular significance prepared by government officials and agencies, international and non-governmental organizations, international groups of experts and other key international law actors

-Publication Process International Law Studies typically publishes articles by invitation-only.
-In many, but not all, instances, the pieces draw on workshops the Stockton Center for International Law conducts for senior scholars and practitioners.
-However, the journal occasionally considers submissions of high-quality original scholarship.
-It generally does not consider student papers.
-Authors seeking to receive an invitation to publish should send a completed manuscript along with an abstract and current CV to email@example.com.
+Publication Process International Law Studies typically publishes articles by invitation-only but will occasionally consider unsolicited submissions of high-quality original scholarship.
+Invitations to write often result from workshops and conferences the Stockton Center for International Law conducts for senior scholars and practitioners.
+Authors seeking to receive an invitation to publish should send a completed manuscript along with an abstract and current CV to firstname.lastname@example.org.
 Submissions must also include a statement from the author that the article has not been published, submitted, or accepted in any other forum.
 Authors who receive an invitation to publish will have their pieces placed into our peer-review process and usually receive an expeditious acceptance/rejection decision.

 Footnotes should conform to the Bluebook: A Uniform System of Citation (21st ed.), and authors must be prepared to supply any cited sources upon request.
 The Editorial Board is unable to provide feedback on articles that are not accepted for publication.

 Editorial Process Articles are peer-reviewed by senior subject-matter experts in the field.
 A professional editorial staff of international law attorneys has responsibility for the editorial process.